-Dogs who hide their uneaten food, treats and chews generally are not ill nor are they hiding the food because they do not want to eat it.
-Dogs who are picky or sick may refuse to eat their meals but they most likely won't hide the food.
+Dogs who hide their uneaten food, treats, bones, and chews generally are not ill nor are they hiding the food because they do not want to eat it.
+Dogs who are picky or sick might refuse to eat their meals, but they most likely won't hide the food.

 Dogs hide food because they want to have food later.
 It really is that simple.
 Their instincts come from a time when dogs had to hunt for their food and could not guarantee that every hunting trip would result in a meal.
 Hidden leftovers ensured a primitive dog who had failed his daily hunt would have access to the meal he needed to survive.

-If your dog doesn't feel comfortable at his food dish, he may remove food from the dish and hide it so that he can eat it later.
+If your dog doesn't feel comfortable at his food dish, he might remove food from the dish and hide it so that he can eat it later.
 Some dogs feel threatened when sharing mealtime with other pets or do not react well to having to eat in a loud room full of family activity.

 Avoid feeding your dog more food or treats than he can eat.
-Make a feeding routine and stick with it so your dog will know what to expect every day and hopefully be more comfortable with the knowledge his next meal is always just around the corner.
+Make a feeding routine and stick with it so your dog will know what to expect every day and, hopefully, be more comfortable with the knowledge his next meal is always just around the corner.